 What is Day of the Girl?

-All girls deserve an even playing field with educational and enrichment opportunities that help them thrive throughout their youth and into adulthood.
-Now more than ever, we need to invest in girls.
-As a result, in 2019 we partnered with other girl-only nonprofits with the mission to empower girls.
-Girl Scouts of Southwest Texas joined by Girls Inc., Girls on the Run, PEARL Court, Ransomed Life, Significant U and The Young Women’s Leadership Academy have united for a common goal: create awareness in the community and start developing a culture of philanthropy around our girls.
+Since 2019, Girl Scouts of Southwest Texas has invited other girl organizations such as Girls Inc., Girls on the Run, PEARL Court, Significant U, The Young Women’s Leadership Academy, YWCA of San Antonio and Martinez Street Women’s Center to unite for a common goal: create awareness in the community and start developing a culture of philanthropy around our girls.
 Our mission is to be proactive, provide our future leaders, our girls, with the tools they need to become confident women and leaders.

 "...Societies lose when young girls and women are shackled to traditional lives that keep them from developing their full social, economic and political potential..."